 - For coordination of emergency activities within the geographic area of the county. - To serve as a link in the system of coordination between the Cal OES Regional EOC (REOC), and the EOCs of the political subdivisions within the Operational Area.

-1.4.2 Organizational or Response Levels and Activation Requirements
+1.4.2 - Organizational/Response Levels & Activation Requirements

 SEMS regulations describe five organizational response levels, with ICS used at each level.
 The levels are: